Insite4BeeWaTec/justgage/README.md

 Modified and updated version of: http://justgage.com

 # Versions

+## 1.0.3
+Added feature to set border color of the gauge.
+Improved quellcode.

 ## 1.0.0
 Because of the fork we will continue the version from 1.0.0 This version is mostly used for the initial commit.